The Sweet History of Chocolate

 When was chocolate discovered?
 That depends on which part of the world you’re talking about.
 The history of chocolate has been traced as far back as 1400 B.C..
-Back then, chocolate wasn’t a bar filled with nougat, caramel, or nuts; ancient chocolate wasn't even a solid food.
-It was a drink, usually unsweetened and extremely bitter.
-In fact, etymologists trace the origin of the word ‘chocolate’ back to the Aztecs word ‘xocoatl’, which means ‘a bitter drink brewed from cocoa beans.’
+Back then, chocolate wasn’t a bar filled with nougat, caramel, or nuts; ancient chocolate wasn't even solid food.
+Believe it or not, it was actually a drink!
+Keep reading to learn more.

 The Aztecs deemed chocolate more valuable than gold, often using it as a kind of currency.
 According to one 16th-century Aztec document, “one bean could be traded for a tamale, while 100 beans could purchase a good turkey hen.”
 Chocolate drinks, often fermented to form a type of alcoholic beverage, were considered to contain magical properties and were often consumed at various celebratory events like births, religious rituals, and marriages.
 Other ancient civilizations, like the Mayans and Olmecs, even used chocolate as a kind of medicine.